Kardinia Park (stadium): Cricket

 In 2016, it was announced that international cricket would be played at the ground for the first time.
 The ground hosted second T20 International between Australia and Sri Lanka on 19 February.
 The ground witnessed memorable match between two nations, where Sri Lanka won the match by 2 wickets at the end.
 Sri Lanka chased 173 runs at the last ball of the match.

 On 3 January 2018 the ground hosted a Women's Big Bash League and Big Bash League double header with the Melbourne Renegades taking on the Sydney Sixers with the Renegades winning in both matches.
+The Renegades typically host up to two home games per season at the stadium, often at the start of their season.

 The ground was to be used in the 2020 ICC T20 World Cup.
 However, due to the impact of the COVID-19 pandemic, the tournament was postponed to October 2021 with United Arab Emirates and Oman hosting instead of Australia who hosted the 2022 ICC T20 World Cup instead.

-Soccer
+Football

 In August 2019, it was announced that new A-League club Western United would play the majority of home matches at Kardinia Park for the upcoming 2019/20 season and for a further two or three years.
 The club had planned to play most home matches at Kardinia Park until moving into their proposed new stadium in Tarneit in Melbourne's West.
 Their first game at the ground was a 1–1 draw with Perth Glory in front of 6,088 on 19 October 2019.
 Western United last played matches at Kardinia Park in December 2021.

 Kardinia Park was included in the Australia 2022 FIFA World Cup bid, with a proposed upgrade to 44,000 seats analogous to the later proposed stage 5 of redevelopment, with the new multi tiered stand stretching all the way from the southern end, around the western side and the northern Ablett stand, however the bid lost out to Qatar.